ndexbio/ndex2-client/docs/convertcx2.rst

     # networkx_graph is now a NetworkX graph populated with data from cx2_network

-Creating a Pandas_ :py:class:`pandas.DataFrame` from a CX2Network
+Creating a Pandas DataFrame from a CX2Network
 ===============================================================================

 Utilize the py:class:`~ndex2.cx2.PandasDataFrameFactory` to convert a :class:`~ndex2.cx2.CX2Network`